ABOUT HOME SITEMAP CONTACT

 • reports,

-• ratification of the membership,
+• ratification of the membership in the Association,

 • other businesses on the agenda.

-The General Assembly receives reports from:
+General Assembly verifies reports from:

 • the President,